ArthurZey/arthurzey.github.io/_pages/stubs/wallowing.md

 * Do these behaviors aid in processing emotions, or do they amount to pursuing a course of more misery?
 * What factors are relevant in figuring out the best course in any given context?
 * What is the connection between short-term effects and long-term effects?
+* Does the _willingness_ to feel great despair (and fully leaning into it when it happens) have the seemingly paradoxical effect of lessening the frequency or intensity of despair?
+(Perhaps this is indirect, since it has to do with processing things before they escalate to the level of despair?)
 * Is it a good idea to retain emotional triggers (eg, keep that photo from a funeral in a rotation, keep the association of a particular song with a former lover)?
 * Is the willingness to lean into (even frequent) "depressive episodes" the same as "being depressed"?
 Depression and sadness are unpleasant, sure--we generally want less--but why do we have this [pathologizing stigma associated with depression](/depression-and-mental-illness/)?